Grace Allen – Financial Controller

 Grace joined the OHC in January 2012 to assist the Accounts department alongside her Management Accounts studies.
-She also acts as Personal Assistant to Alex Howard, having the opportunity to be involved in the diverse projects he manages as a part of The Optimum Health Clinic and beyond.
+After several years within the company Grace now holds the position of Financial Controller with an additional focus on HR procedures along with overseeing Diversity and Inclusion throughout the organisation.
 A keen runner, when she is not training for her next race she enjoys her most important responsibility to date, as mother to her two sons.

 Tarus’ first career was in the film and arts sector before she retrained in nutritional therapy at the University of Westminster.
 Her training in nutrition was based on holistic functional medicine principles, which make much sense to her both personally and clinically.
 An avid believer in the potent interaction between the physical and psychological, Taru is excited to join the clinic’s skilful team as a new patient coordinator.